If you can’t find Figma for Linux on the official webpage, don’t worry. We will show you how to install Figma on Linux distributions.

 To run Figma, paste the below code into your terminal screen.

-Users are now moving towards the Snap package manager for manipulating applications.
-If you still do not prefer to use Snap, no problem.
-You can choose other options.
+Users are now moving towards the Snap package manager for manipulating and accessing applications.
+If you still do not prefer to use Snap, no problem, then you can choose other options.

-From the release section, you can download the AppImage for x86_64 and arm64 bits.
+From the release section, you can download the AppImage for x86_64 or arm64 bits.

 Once the file is downloaded, you need to grant executable permission to run AppImage from your terminal window.